datacarpentry/NEON-R-Tabular-Time-Series/_posts/2015-11-03-TS03-Getting-To-Know-Data.md

 Lets compare the two air tempurature figures we have created.
 Unfortunately `ggplot` doesn't recognize `par(mfrow=())` to show side by side figures.
-Instead we can use another package `gridExtra` to do this.
+Instead we can use another package, `gridExtra`, to do this.

     require(gridExtra)